A Brief History of the Marque

 The FTI was based on a 750cc air-cooled R12 twin and featured a very stylish full fairing incorporating hand-guards which became standard on many machines decades later.

-Some 3000 projects were completed during his 50 years of activity which included fine automobiles like the 1952 Bugatti Cabriolet.
+Some 3000 projects were completed during his 50 years of activity, among them fine automobiles like the 1952 Bugatti Cabriolet.

 The Bic cigarette lighter is familiar to most - Lepoix designed it.
 He is responsible for the design of domestic appliances, radios and television sets, tools, agricultural machinery including tractors, large trucks... the list is long.